Despite bond being set, Ernesto Manuel-Andres to remain detained

 “SOKY Indivisible is shocked and devastated by the news that DHS continues to hold Ernesto without cause,” Severns said.
 “We ask that Sen. McConnell, Sen. Paul, Rep. Guthrie, and Governor Beshear do everything in their power to intervene on Ernesto’s behalf.”

-Severns added that they’re asking federal legislators to use their oversight authority over federal agencies to stop detainments such as those of Manuel-Andres.
+Severns added that the group is asking federal legislators to use their oversight authority over federal agencies to stop detainments such as those of Manuel-Andres.

 Background